Clements, Kansas – Ghostly in Chase County

 In 1861, a post office called Silver Creek was opened nearby.
 As more settlers followed in the next years, Silver Creek was absorbed by Hunt’s Station in about 1872.

 In 1881, the Atchison, Topeka & Santa Fe Railroad was built through the area, and the station was called Crawfordsville for Joseph Crawford, an area resident.
 J. W. Cope was the station agent.
-On October 12, 1881, the Silver Creek post office was moved to Crawfordsville.
+On October 12, 1881, the Silver Creek post office was moved to the Crawfordsville station.
 In February 1882, Joseph Crawford platted the town of Crawfordsville.
 The village soon had two stores.
 Just a few years later, the town and post office name changed again to Clements on June 6, 1884, to honor the auditor of the Santa Fe Railway, H.G.
 Clements.

 Hotel in Clements, Kansas 1910.